Pharaoh™: A New Era similar games & best alternatives

 Game with the same Thrill vibe

-1"Some suspense from disasters and survival challenges, but generally controlled gameplay."
+1"Some suspense from managing overloads and disasters, but overall controlled gameplay."

 "Some suspense from managing disasters and invasions, but overall a controlled and steady gameplay experience."